vemonet/libre-chat/docs/index.md

 ## ℹ️ How it works

+No need to program!
+The whole deployment can be configured from a YAML file: paths to the model/documents/vectorstore, model settings, web services infos, etc. Create a `chat.yml` file with your configuration then starts the web service.

-1. Install it as a `pip` package 🐍, or use the `docker` image 🐳
+1. Install it as a `pip` package 🐍, or create a `docker-compose.yml` file to use the `docker` image 🐳

 2. Configure the service in a `chat.yml` file

-3. Start the chat web service from the terminal with `libre-chat start` or `docker run -it -p 8000:8000 ghcr.io/vemonet/libre-chat:main`
+3. Start the chat web service from the terminal with `libre-chat start` or `docker compose up`

-For more advanced uses, seasoned developers can also use the models, and deploy the API using objects in python scripts.
+Seasoned developers can also use the models, and deploy the API in python scripts sing the `libre_chat` module.

 !!! help "Report issues"